Java Memory Model

 ).

-In a single threaded program, this optimisation can be considered without side-effects, however in a multi-threaded world, it introduces some abnormal behavior:
+In a single-threaded program, this optimization can be considered without side effects, however, in a multi-threaded world, it introduces some abnormal behavior:

 The possible values of the variables overtime in the two cases shows the slight difference: